 According to Arabs, Turkish people are light Muslims at best.

-According to Turkish people, Arabs are practicing Islam conservatively, backwardly, not the way it should be.
+According to Turkish people, Arabs practice Islam conservatively and backwardly, not how it should be.

 White & Black Turk is a term used frequently in contemporary culture in Turkey.
 This definition is not related to ethnicity or skin color.
 It is more related to the lifestyle and beliefs of individuals.